dllud/rr-avr-os/README.md

 rr-avr-os
 =========

-Is a round-robin scheduling OS for Arduino and other AVR platforms.
+Is a non-preemptive round-robin scheduling OS for Arduino and other AVR platforms.
 It is written in AVR C. rr-avr-os' goal is to provide an higher level hardware abstraction than [avr-libc](http://www.nongnu.org/avr-libc) while keeping a simple structure.

 rr-avr-os is targeted at experienced developers which want to write their homemade/academic/prototype projects in AVR C to take advantage of all functionalities provided by the AVR platform. rr-avr-os provides a skeleton which frees developers from the hassle of dealing with AVR control registers and lets them write clearer code.